 Procurement is the business function that ensures identification, sourcing, access and management of external resources that an organisation needs or may need to successfully fulfil its strategic objectives.
 It exists to explore supply market opportunities and to implement resourcing strategies that deliver the best possible supply outcomes to the organisation, its stakeholders and customers.
 In today’s volatile global trading environments, it is not enough for procurement and supply professionals to simply know the theory behind their profession; they must also be in a position to confidently and effectively apply that knowledge to the benefit of the whole organisation, its stakeholders and customers.
 This module is designed to test the practical application of procurement and supply concepts and ideas within the practical environments in which professionals are expected to perform.

 Eight core mandatory modules make up the required 60 credits

-The eight modules are delivered through a combination of morning, afternoon and evening lectures, usually on a Tuesday.
+The eight modules are delivered through a combination of morning and afternoon lectures, usually on a Tuesday.